 Brought to us by the team behind Napoli & Popolo Gelateria!

-For those of you that remember the old Bank building on Hunter St next door to Momos, you’ll be excited to hear that it has been given a new life with the team behind Napoli and Popolo Gelateria have given it a refresh and a completely new vibe in the form of Piazza Mercato.
+For those of you that remember the old Bank building on Hunter St next door to Momos, you’ll be excited to hear that it has been given a new life with the team behind Napoli and Popolo Gelateria have given it a refresh and a completely new vibe in the form of the Italian inspired Piazza Mercato.

 “If you’ve ever waited for a table at Napoli Centrale or lined up for pistachio gelato at Popolo across the road, you’ll welcome the new inner-city addition to the Italian Group family,” Alfonso said.

 Whilst the team got their hands on the space around the time Covid hit, it’s only been full steam ahead for the past 4-5 months, with plenty of renos, idea throwing, and food making amongst the chaos!

 The two-storey venue will be bringing authentic Italian eats, live music, and even an Italian deli to the people of Newcastle.

 “As the head of the family, I have been inspired by the ancient, bustling market square at the heart of the Mercato neighbourhood in my birthplace of Naples.”

 “Piazza Mercato will take you from breakfast to dinner, and beyond.
 Our foundations are traditional – from authentic Italian cold cuts you can’t find at your typical deli to generous serves of pillowy house-made gnocchi and perfectly seared swordfish.”

 One step inside Piazza Mercato, and you’ll be greeted with the newly decked out Italian Deli space complete with a brand-new coffee machine where the team will be serving up a whole range of Italian goods as well as $2 espressos; yes, you read that right - $2 ESPRESSOS!